MIFIDPRU 8 Disclosure

 Given the straightforward nature of InvestEngine (UK) Limited’s business, the governance framework is considered appropriate.
 The Managing Board holds formal quarterly meetings, with additional meetings as needed to address critical business decisions.

-To support day-to-day governance, the Senior Management Committee, a sub-committee of the Board, has formally delegated responsibilities under written terms of reference.
-This committee ensures effective and prudent management, segregation of duties, conflict prevention, and execution of the firm’s strategic plan.
+To support day-to-day governance, the Executive Committee, CASS Committee, Risk committee, Remuneration Committee, all sub-committees of the Board, have formal delegated responsibilities under written terms of reference.
+These committees ensure effective and prudent management, segregation of duties, conflict prevention, and execution of the firm’s strategic plan.

 InvestEngine (UK) Limited remains committed to high standards of corporate governance.
 When appointing new Board members, careful consideration is given to existing skills, experience, board balance, and diversity.
 Each member is expected to contribute effectively both individually and as part of the team.